What does a Exercise Specialist do?

 How to become a Exercise Specialist?

-- Obtain certification from a recognized organization.
-Certifications from groups like the American Council on Exercise (ACE) or the National Academy of Sports Medicine (NASM) are highly valued.
-These certifications prove your knowledge and skills to potential employers.
+- Get Certified: Obtain certification from a recognized organization such as the American Council on Exercise (ACE) or the National Academy of Sports Medicine (NASM).

 How long does it take to become a Exercise Specialist?